 Departures are guaranteed for minimum 1 PAX

-Inclusions: hotel pick up (9.00 a.m.) and drop off (2.00 p.m.), English, French, German, Spanish or Italian-speaking tour guide, chauffeured transportation, pre-booked museums admissions incl “an early admission” to Peterhoff Grand Palace (before it opens to the public).
+Inclusions: hotel pick up and drop off, English, French, German, Spanish or Italian-speaking tour guide, chauffeured transportation, pre-booked museums admissions incl “an early admission” to Peterhoff Grand Palace (before it opens to the public) for the morning tour.

-No visit to Saint Petersburg in summer can be complete, if you do not visit Peterhoff,a gorgeous summer residence that was built for Peter the Great.
+No visit to Saint Petersburg in summer can be complete, if you do not visit Peterhoff, a gorgeous summer residence that was built for Peter the Great.
 Peterhoff Grand Palace and gardens are known in the world as the Russian Versailles.
 During the summer you can enjoy the fountains of Peterhoff most of the day.
 It is possible because Peterhoff fountains are based on the old Roman fountain system of gravity.
 No pumps or engines are used to feed the Peterhoff fountains.
-Our Peterhoff touralso includes an inside visit to the Grand Palace at the time when the Palace is still closed to the general public.
+Our morning Peterhoff tour also includes an early entry visit to the Grand Palace at the time when the Palace is still closed to the general public.
 We also offer a day tour to Peterhoff which departs at 3.00 p.m. from the city.